Omar-tarek3/TodoList-App/README.md

 ## App overview
 1. ### Docker Compose
-   Ensure you have Docker and Docker Compose installed on your machine and have a quick set up and run to the entire application stack to view the app components and interact with it.
+    You can have a quick set up and run to the entire application stack to view the app components and interact with it.
+Ensure you have Docker and Docker Compose installed on your machine.

    #### Running the Application:
    - Copy the `docker-compose.yaml` file located at the app's root directory